 We power almost 200,000 customers across Britain from our growing fleet of wind and sun parks.

 We’re a not-for-dividend company – so our profits go into our mission to change the way energy is made and used in Britain.

-Our work extends beyond the boundaries of a traditional energy company, and so our structure includes numerous subsidiaries, including amongst others: the Electric Highway, Britain’s national network of electric vehicle charging points; Ecotopia, our online shop; Britwind, our small wind company; and The Green Britain Foundation, a charitable arm set up to pursue our vision of a Green Britain.
+Our work extends beyond the boundaries of a traditional energy company, and so our structure includes numerous subsidiaries, including amongst others: the Electric Highway, Britain’s national network of electric vehicle charging points; Britwind, our small wind company; and The Green Britain Foundation, a charitable arm set up to pursue our vision of a Green Britain.

 We’re careful about who we work with and who our partners are, too.
 We do not work with any organisations directly involved in anything we consider to be unethical, immoral or just plain wrong.
 And we only partner with organisations who share our principles.

 Since last year, we have been working up a policy to roll out to each of our businesses.
 This policy is still being finalised but the aim is to ensure each area of our business is trained up and alive to the risk of slavery and human trafficking in our supply chains.

 That way, we’re endeavouring to ensure that slavery and human trafficking does not take place in any of our supply chains or businesses.

 Slavery and servitude do not take place in any of the Ecotricity Group businesses, and we have policies in place to ensure they never will.